Umuzi-org/ACN-syllabus/content/learning-how-to-teach-coders/debugging/_index.md

         return False
 ```

 As recruits progress through the programme this second type of refactoring should be the main focus.
-You can cover things like what data structures to use for a given problem, flat vs nested, etc.
+You can cover things like what data structures to use for a given problem/operation, flat vs nested, etc.

+## Debugging

+Get a piece of code that either has a bug or isn't working at all.
+The goal is for the follower to identify and fix the bug.
+The leader should clearly explain what the code is meant to do and give some input/output examples.

+Once the follower clearly understands what the code is meant to do, get them to run it.
+Obviously it shouldn't work.
+Now guide the follower through the debugging process;
+- if there's an error explain what it means or better have the follower look it up
+- maybe some function is meant to do something with integers but it fails when they are negative, suggest test cases that show this

+Once recruits are familiar with TDD this session should basically follow the RGR process.